Legal requirements for tree felling

 - Sample Felling Licence Application Single Trees Line Trees (PDF)

-The Site Notice must be erected not less than seven days prior to the commencement of harvesting operations and must be maintained in position for the entire duration of the works.
+The Site Notice must be erected at least seven days prior to the commencement of harvesting operations and must be maintained in position for the entire duration of the works.

 - Site Notice Felling (word doc)